 - The owner prominently displayed a “bad dog” sign and the victim was at least six years old

 Depending on the circumstances, these defenses could jeopardize your right to compensation.
-Our Miami dog bite attorneys at Shaked Law Firm can work to minimize the impact of these claims to protect your right to fair compensation.
+Our Miami dog bite attorneys at Shaked Law Personal Injury Lawyers can work to minimize the impact of these claims to protect your right to fair compensation.

 How Long Do I Have to File a Lawsuit After a Dog Bite in Florida?

 The statute of limitations in dog bite cases is typically four years.
 You’ll have four years from the date the dog bite occurred to file a personal injury lawsuit.
 If you miss the deadline, you may lose your right to recover compensation.

 There are a few exceptions to the rule.
 You may have more or less time depending on the circumstances.
 If you have questions about preserving your right to compensation, it’s always a good idea to speak with an experienced attorney sooner rather than later.

 Contact a Miami Dog Bite Lawyer for a Free Consultation

 Were you or your child bitten by a dog?
 We’re here to help you fight to hold the dog owner responsible for their animal’s attack.
-Call an experienced Miami dog bite lawyer at Shaked Law Firm to schedule a free consultation today.
+Call an experienced Miami dog bite lawyer at Shaked Law Personal Injury Lawyers to schedule a free consultation today.